Dental Implants – Austin, TX

 The Dental Implant Process

 Replacing teeth with dental implants doesn’t occur in a single appointment.
 Instead, it happens in phases, each of which play an incredibly important process for the long-term health of your new smile.
-We can walk you through every step of the implant process to ensure the process is seamless.
-Read on to learn more about the individual phases of treatment, so you can set expectations early.
+We can walk you through every step of the implant process to ensure it is seamless.
+Read on to learn more about the individual phases of treatment.

 Initial Dental Implant Consultation

 The initial consultation will consist of a thorough examination of your mouth, including X-rays.
 Dr. Burton will discuss your medical history with you as well as your goals before putting together a detailed treatment plan so you know what to expect from the process.
 She’ll also take this opportunity to confirm that you are eligible to receive dental implants in the first place.
 For example, some patients may need to have bone grafts, gum disease therapy, or tooth extractions performed before a dental implant can be placed with confidence.
 If Dr. Burton determines you are able to receive a dental implant, she’ll schedule you for surgery.

 Dental Implant Surgery

-We partner with highly qualified oral surgeons to perform the implant placement surgery right here in our practice.
-When you arrive they will make sure that your mouth is fully numbed ahead of your treatment.
+Dr. Burton has the training and expertise to perform the implant placement surgery right here in our practice.
+When you arrive, she will make sure that your mouth is fully numbed ahead of your treatment.
 This involves administering local anesthetic to remove any sensations that could be felt during surgery.
 We will also provide sedation dentistry if requested at this time.

 During surgery, a small incision is made in the gum tissue.
 Then, a tiny hole is created so the implant can be placed.
 After attaching the implant, the gums are stitched closed so the implant can start to heal and slowly integrate.